centrapay/centrapay-docs/legacy/src/api/http-status-codes.md

 ## 401 Unauthorized

-API key or JWT is missing or expired.
+API key or JWT is missing, expired or invalid.
 Go look at our [Auth][] documentation.

 {% h4 Example response body %}